EPBCproject/pymscrape/README.md

     1. Run the installer.
 All the default installation settings are most likely fine.
     1. miniconda includes python itself, and makes it *much* easier to manage open source python packages.
 1. Open the terminal (UNIX) or the Anaconda Powershell Prompt (Windows 10) and navigate to the pymscrape directory by typing `cd <base_dir>`, where `<base_dir>` is the full path to the pymscrape folder.
-Then type
+If using UNIX, type

     ```
     conda env create -f pymscrape.yml
-    conda activate pymscrape
     ```

+    If using Windows 10, type
+    ```
+    conda env create -f pymscrape_windows.yml
+    ```
     This will download other necessary python packages, and put them into an conda environment called pymscrape.
 Environments make it possible to run different versions of python with different combinations of packages on the same system.
+Activate your new pymscrape conda environment by typing

+    ```
+    conda activate pymscrape
+    ```
-    1. On Windows systems, one of the python packages `bezier` needs to be modified.
+    1. On Windows systems, the python package `bezier` needs to be installed manually.
 Open the Powershell and type

         ```
         $BEZIER_NO_EXTENSION=$true
-        python -m <path-to-miniconda>\miniconda3\envs\<environment name>\Scripts\pip3 install --upgrade bezier --no-binary=bezier
+        <path-to-miniconda>\miniconda3\envs\pymscrape\Scripts\pip3 install --upgrade bezier --no-binary=bezier
         ```

         where `<path-to-miniconda>` is the full path to miniconda.
+It will usually be something like `C:\Users\<username>`, where `<username>` is your Windows 10 username.
 1. Download and install [Inkscape v.
 1.1](https://inkscape.org/release/inkscape-1.1/) for your system.
 1. Download and install [QGIS v.
 2.18.17](https://www.qgis.org/en/site/forusers/alldownloads.html) for you system.